jaynetics/conscious_concern/README.md

 ### Without Rails

-If you are not using Rails, call *::load_classes* and pass the appropriate directories before using any of the features.
+If you are using ActiveRecord without Rails, call *::load_classes* and pass the appropriate directories before using any of the features.

 ### Contributions